-One of the most destructive pests of asparagus, the asparagus beetle (Crioceris asparagi) attacks both garden variety and wild plants, throughout the United States.
+The common asparagus beetle (Crioceris asparagi) attacks both garden variety and wild plants.
+Originally a European species, it has spread throughout the United States.
 Adult beetles (1/4 inch long) are metallic blue to black with creamy yellow spots and reddish margins on their wing covers.

 Asparagus Beetle Control

 Some asparagus growers report a small but ongoing presence of asparagus beetles in their patches, a presence that doesn’t result in much damage or larger infestations.
 Finding the odd spotted asparagus beetle — their bright coloring makes them easy to see — may not portend disaster.
 But finding a few common beetles, either in larvae or adult stage, probably means there are a lot more on the way.
 Distinguishing the two types of beetles will help protect your crop.
 The sight of even one common asparagus beetle should alert you to take action.

 - A little attention goes a long way in beetle management.
 Removing adults as they emerge from the soil and climb up stalks of the still small plants can prevent larger outbreaks later.
 Begin scouting plants in April and early May, as soon as asparagus spears emerge.